 - Please see the learning objectives of the course below

 - For those dental practitioners who are already familiar with CBCT interpretation, this course will refresh your current knowledge.

 - The lecture handouts will be sent once you register and pay.
 The Zoom link will be sent to your email address two days prior to the course.

-- You will be granted 6 CPD hours for attending this course.
+- You will be granted 7 CPD hours for attending this course.
 This course is highly interactive right from the 1st slide of the presentation.
 If the discussions prolong, then the number of CPD hours will be granted accordingly.
-On several occasions in the past, delegates have been granted 7 CPD hours and on one occasion they were granted 8 CPD points.
+On several occasions in the past, delegates have been granted 8 CPD hours.

 - Previous attendees note a significant boost in confidence and understanding of CBCT interpretation post-course completion.

 Learning objectives of CBCT interpretation course

 - Whether or not to take a CBCT of your patient – Indications for CBCT in detail.

 - What are the ideal requirements to view CBCT scans?

 - The systematic and sequential method of viewing small volume CBCT datasets (excluding TMJ’s).